AdamSobieski/Nifty/OVERVIEW.md

 #### Dynamic and Reactive Queries

-Nifty will deliver both pull- and push-based querying (`IEnumerable` and `IObservable`) and intends to explore the powerful feature of enabling push-based queries which deliver notifications as sets of query results change.
+Nifty will deliver both pull- and push-based querying (`IEnumerable`- and `IObservable`-based) and intends to explore the powerful feature of enabling push-based queries which deliver notifications as sets of query results change.

 ### Updating